redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 headquarters and the centre from which all their intrigues radiate.
 It is through France that they hope to act.
-Outside the kingdom of France there is no country, except, perhaps, England, where they dare affront the severity of the laws and the magistrates with such audacity.'2
+Outside the kingdom of France there is no country, except, perhaps, England, where they dare affront the severity of the laws and the magistrates with such audacity [^07].'

 The possibility of creating a popular paper which should be intelligible to the German Communist workers presented itself in _Vorwärts_.
 The